massimocaprinali/cloud-foundry-public/autoscaling.md

    * **Response time** represents the average amount of time the application takes to respond to a request in a given time period.
 The unit of _Response time_ is "ms" (milliseconds).
    * **Throughput** is the total number of the processed requests  in a given time period.
 The unit of _throughput_ is "rps" (requests per second).
    * **Custom metric**
      You can define your own metric name using a combination of alphabets and numbers, and then emit the coresponding metrics to App Autoscaler in order to trigger dynamic scaling.
-See details in [Custom metric usage guide](https://github.com/cloudfoundry/app-autoscaler/tree/develop/docs#auto-scale-your-application-with-custom-metrics)
+See details in [Custom metric usage guide][custom_metric_usage_guide].

    **Operator**, **Threshold**, **Breach Duration** , **Adjustment** and **Cooldown**: